WVera123/judobase/docs/source/user_guide/usage.rst

 - ``CompetitionAPI``: Base methods for fetching data about competitions.
 - ``ContestAPI``: Base methods for fetching data about contests.
 - ``CountryAPI``: Base methods for fetching data about countries.

+More examples can be found in the `examples <https://github.com/DavidDzgoev/judobase/tree/master/examples>`_ directory of the project.